Quick Overview

 Foundation of the Theater

-The Ephesus Theater was constructed in the Hellenistic period, most probably in the time of the reign of Lysimacos (250 BC) into the west slope of Mount Pion (Panayir).
-Similar to many other theaters of the time, Grand Ephesus Theater also followed a similar Hellenistic architectural style.
-After Ephesus was controlled by Romans (133 BC) and after the devastating earthquake in 17 AD Roman architectural renovations of Ephesus Theater changed the building to modern looking.
+The Ephesus Theater was constructed in the Hellenistic period, most probably in the reign of Lysimachus (General of Alexander the Great) (250 BC), into the west slope of Mount Pion (Panayir).
+Similar to many other theaters of the time, the Grand Ephesus Theater also followed a similar Hellenistic architectural style.
+After Ephesus was controlled by the Romans (133 BC) and after the devastating earthquake in 17 AD, Roman architectural renovations of the Ephesus Theater changed the building to a modern look.

 Roman Enhancements and Expansion